OHSP and IRB News

 Effective October 1, 2017, all NIH funded research meeting certain criteria, that was commenced or ongoing on or after December 13, 2016, is deemed to be issued a Certificate of Confidentiality (“COC”) pursuant to a new NIH policy.
 Therefore, researchers no longer have to proactively apply to the NIH for a COC.
 Please note that this change may require an update/addendum to the COC consent form section.

-New NIH Policy for GCP (Good Clinical Practice)
+NIH Policy for GCP (Good Clinical Practice)

 Good Clinical Practice training requirements became effective on January 1, 2017.
 This Policy applies to NIH-funded investigators and clinical trial site staff who are responsible for the conduct, management and oversight of NIH-funded clinical trials.
 FSU requires CITI GCP training for investigators on FDA regulated clinical trials.
 The new NIH policy now requires GCP training for personnel or students that meet the NIH definition of clinical trial for NIH funded research.
 GCP training must be refreshed every three years while the research is actively funded.

 NIH single IRB requirements/policy and FAQs: